zarakiliz/CSMWatchPartyForm/README.md

 # CSMWatchPartyForm
-A simple registration form created for my friends that Chainsaw Man together.
+A simple registration form created for my friends that want to watch Chainsaw Man together.